U.S. News Rankings

 Cornell College is a private institution that was founded in 1853.
 It has a total undergraduate enrollment of 1,180, its setting is rural, and the campus size is 129 acres.
 Cornell College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 97.
 Its tuition and fees are $36,430 (2013-14).

 Cornell College is a small, private liberal arts school in Mount Vernon, Iowa, that utilizes a block schedule.
-This special academic calendar, named One Course At A Time (OCAAT), consists of nine blocks of 18 days each.
-In a given block, students at Cornell College attend just one class from 9-11 a.m., break for lunch, and then resume from 1-3 p.m., so they focus intensely on just one area of study for a shorter amount of time.
-Each course under the block schedule counts as four credits in a semester system, and Cornell students must study during eight of the nine blocks each year.
-Cornell students can use that extra block to do whatever they want, such as interning, traveling abroad, or simply taking a break.
+This special academic calendar, named One Course At A Time (OCAAT), consists of eight blocks of 18 days each.
+In a given block, students at Cornell College attend just one class from 9-11 a.m., break for lunch and then resume from 1-3 p.m., so they focus intensely on just one area of study for a shorter amount of time.
+Each course under the block schedule counts as four credits in a semester system.
+Cornell students use "block breaks" to do whatever they want, such as interning, traveling or simply taking a break.
 Students at Cornell College can choose from more than 30 undergraduate programs and more than 10 pre-professional areas of study, including business and law.

 Outside the classroom, students at Cornell College can get involved in more than 100 campus clubs and play intramural sports.
-More serious athletes can try out for the purple and white Cornell Rams varsity teams, which compete in the NCAA Division III Iowa Intercollegiate Athletic Conference.
+More serious athletes can try out for the purple and white Cornell Rams varsity teams, which compete in the NCAA Division III Midwest Conference.
 Notable Cornell College alumni include Edgar Helms, founder of the nonprofit Goodwill Industries International Inc.

 |School mission and unique qualities (as provided by the school):|